joanneccwang/PodLandingPage/README.md

 ### What I learned

+##### CSS in JS library: Emotion

-In this project, I used the CSSInJS library Emotion.
+In this project, I used the CSS in JS library Emotion.

 It is very intuitive for me to be able to write css in React components.
 And with the help of the `facepaint` library, the syntax to handle RWD styling becomes so elegant.